exploratory-io/book/project/search.md

 # How to search the Project

-You can search the project by typing in a keyword at the seach text input.
+You can search the project by typing in a keyword at the search text input.

 ![](images/search1.png)